poisonous60/EmoticonCopy/replit.md

   - Updated frontend to use new database-based image API endpoint
   - Solved preview and deploy environment file sharing by centralizing storage in database
   - Both environments now share the same PostgreSQL database and see all uploaded images
+- June 22, 2025.
+Implemented infinite scroll functionality for improved user experience
+  - Replaced useQuery with useInfiniteQuery for pagination support
+  - Added Intersection Observer API for automatic loading when user scrolls to bottom
+  - Configured 20 emoticons per page with smooth loading transitions
+  - Added loading indicators for initial load and subsequent page loads
+  - Implemented proper "end of data" indicator when all emoticons are loaded
+  - Scroll detection triggers 100px before reaching bottom for seamless experience
 ```

 ## User Preferences